eleanorjzhou/hugo-tutorial/README.md

 ```

 ## List of articles
-To get the list of articles, we can create a sparate partial html file `article-list.html` and do the following:
+To get the list of blog posts, we can create a sparate partial html file `article-list.html` and do the following:
 1. Fetch the list of articles:
 ```
 # article-list.html